Remote Desktop user account error

 AnyViewer: free remote access software without user account configuration

-Other benefits of AnyViewer include multiple remote connections, unattended remote access, toolbar shortcuts, instant chatbox, etc. Next, let’s get started with the following two connection methods.
+Other benefits of AnyViewer include multiple remote connections, unattended remote access, toolbar shortcuts, instant chatbox, etc. Next, let’s get started with the following method.

 Here in this post, we've shown you how to add user to Remote Desktop group on Windows Server 2012 R2 in step-by-step detail.
 In addition, we introduce a free third-party remote access software, AnyViewer, to you.
 It's worth a go for anyone searching for simple remote desktop software that doesn't require further complicated configurations.